tgherzog/wbg-ogdtoolkit/en/technical-assistance.md

 transparency,
 expand the use of data analytics, support innovation and new businesses and address development challenges.
-The program provides three key services: Guidance in opening financial data and engaging communities and stakeholders in the use of data for policymaking, including [demand analysis] (https://www.scribd.com/book/232433281/Open-Financial-Data);
+The program provides three key services: Guidance in opening financial data and engaging communities and stakeholders in the use of data for policymaking, including [demand analysis](https://www.scribd.com/book/232433281/Open-Financial-Data);
 development of data-driven tools to help agencies use Open Data to deliver services more effectively; and support for the private sector to promote economic growth and social impact.
 WBGF also provides mobile strategy consulting to help clients connect with users via point-to-mobile apps.
 For more information, please contact <finances@worldbank.org> or